Skip to main content

 No -- type classes are fixed per vehicle model based on GDV data.
 You cannot negotiate or request a reclassification.
 The only way to get a different type class is to drive a different car.
 This is why checking type classes before purchasing a vehicle is so important.

-Why are electric vehicles often in higher classes?
+Are electric vehicles always in higher type classes?

 What is the November 30 cancellation deadline?